sheenyg/contestDirector/README.md

 # contestDirector
 A Python file used to scrape venue websites from Atlanta area music venues that the college radio station WREK works with for on-air ticket giveaways.
 Venues include Terminal West, the Masquerade, Variety Playhouse, 529, and the Earl
-#how many of these venues are even still open anyways?